Skip to contents

 primaryKey a field or set of fields that uniquely identifies each row

-foreignKey a field or set of fields that connect to a separate table
+foreignKeys a field or set of fields that connect to a separate table

 name value

-title human-friendly name of field/column
+title human-friendly name of the field

-description any additional notes about the field/column
+description any additional notes about the field

-type Frictionless type of the field/column (e.g., string, number, boolean)
+type Frictionless type of the field

 constraints Frictionless constraints, including enum, an array of possible values or factor levels